 Inspiring Flower Art

-You’ll find that flower pressing is a very affordable hobby which doesn’t involve much effort, only a little patience.
-It’s easy – all you do is pick the flowers, press them, then use them.
-It’s interesting to collect different foliage from each season and collate it in layouts in of certain colours and styles, such as a native plant style, a cottage garden style or a simple French style.
-Paired with wallpaper, wrapping paper, textured paper, scrapbooking paper or patterned paper and decals, outstanding effects can be achieved.
+You’ll find that flower pressing is a very affordable hobby that doesn’t involve much effort, only a little patience.
+It’s easy!
+All you do is pick the flowers, press them, then use them.
+It’s interesting to collect different foliage from each season and collate it in layouts in certain colours and styles, such as a native plant style, a cottage garden style, or a simple French style.
+Paired with wallpaper, wrapping paper, textured paper, scrapbooking paper, or patterned paper and decals, outstanding effects can be achieved.

 Remove any dried or dead matter from your flower clippings and make sure the flowers are dry.
 If you’re finding certain flowers shed petals as you handle them, keep in mind that when they come out of the press they will also come apart and will require gluing at the decorating stage.

 It’s good to have some fine, flexible stems to curl to add tendrils to completed designs.
 Run the stems along the back of a pair of scissors with your thumb, similar to curling the present ribbon, then place the curled tendrils into the press with the rest of your material.
 It's a good idea to use tendrils with finer flowers and leaves to create a bouquet look - the tendrils will make the flower art blend together more.

 Tip: You can make roses and other bulky flowers thinner by slicing them in half before pressing.
 Alternatively, you can press each petal individually and reconstruct the rose when the process is complete.

 Arrange flowers individually on blotting paper so they are not touching or overlapping.
 Cover with another piece of blotting paper, so that the flowers are sandwiched between.
 Stack layers of these in between the boards of the flower press until it is full, then tighten the screws until they are reasonably tight, but not so much that you can’t turn the screws.